-"Looking back at the study since 1981, a first time homebuyer typically enters the market between 28 and 32.
-Right now the media age is 31,” said Lautz.
+"Looking back at the study since 1981, a first-time homebuyer typically enters the market between 28 and 32.
+Right now the median age is 31,” said Lautz.
 “We do see there is a larger share of first time homebuyers who are unmarried or are single homebuyers on the market — so it can be a single male or a female entering the market.
 We do see the household income is higher than we have seen in the past.
 I think that goes back to affordability constraints as prices are rising so rapidly in many communities."

 She added that millennials enter the house market “at the same time as generations before them.”

 “It's not true” that millennials don’t buy homes, said Lautz.
 "The millennial generation is the largest share of home buyers and it has been consistently for the last four years."
 Millennials are also now the largest living generation in the U.S., numbering 75.4 million, according to Pew Research.

 According to data collected by the NAR, buyers 36 years and younger make up “the largest share of home buyers at 36 percent.”
 Two thirds of these buyers are first-time home buyers.
 As Lautz mentioned, these findings have been consistent for the past four years.
 “The largest cohort in America is growing up and becoming more traditional in their buying habits,” read the 2017 report.